Louisiana Drug Injury Attorneys

 - Class III Recall: The product or device poses a risk lower than injury or death

-The Difference between Safety Alerts & Market Withdrawals
+The Difference Between Safety Alerts & Market Withdrawals

 While the FDA is the ultimate authority on the safety of consumable products, they are not always the driving force behind the restriction of a drug, and a recall is not the only action taken.

-- Market Withdrawal: the FDA is not taking legal recourse, but manufacturers of a product still suspend the product until the minor problem or problems can be fixed before continuing production and distribution.
+- Market Withdrawal: The FDA is not taking legal recourse, but manufacturers of a product still suspend the product until the minor problem or problems can be fixed before continuing production and distribution.

-- Safety Alerts: these are issued by the FDA to inform patients, insurance providers, and healthcare professionals of a drug or product’s potential hazards instead of taking the product off the market altogether.
+- Safety Alerts: These are issued by the FDA to inform patients, insurance providers, and healthcare professionals of a drug or product’s potential hazards instead of taking the product off the market altogether.

 If you or a loved one has been injured or has developed a condition as a result of using a medical device or dangerous pharmaceutical drug, you are going to need a dynamic legal team to stand up to these industry titans and demand the compensation you deserve.
-The attorneys at Arnold & Itkin have taken Fortune 500 companies like Johnson & Johnson to court and won restitution for our clients.
+The Louisiana injury attorneys at Arnold & Itkin have taken Fortune 500 companies like Johnson & Johnson to court and won restitution for our clients.